R2v3 & RIOS Certified Recycling

 ATR has established Secure Destruction Services (SDS) comprised of compliance, legal, logistics, and operational professionals to create customized solutions.
 The SDS team manages Military Equipment/Components streams differently than traditional scrap processors who allow coexistence with residential E-Waste materials and do not segregate and inventory product.

-Per ITAR and R2:2013 we have implemented a ZERO landfill policy for ITAR controlled materials, and we qualify each downstream vendor to ensure that all recoverable commodities remain on US Soil.
+Per ITAR and R2v3 we have implemented a ZERO landfill policy for ITAR controlled materials where applicable, and we qualify each downstream vendor to ensure that all recoverable commodities remain on US Soil.
 ATR is authorized by the US State Department and Homeland Security to provide SDS (Secure Destruction Services) to highly volatile waste streams for Aerospace, Defense, and all Federal Agencies including the FBI, FAA, and US Border Patrol.

 ATR also has a GSA Schedule that allows ATR to offer these same services and discounts to law enforcement and state agencies that require additional security.

 Since 2002, Advanced Technology Recycling (ATR) has provided a wide range of services and customizable solutions to our clients.
 Whether your security risk is in hard drives, electronic media, products rejects, prototypes, test equipment, or any other type of component requiring specialized handling – ATR has a diversified portfolio of solutions to choose from.